kurz-m/Born2beRoot/Guide/Instructions.md

 - Go to the 'Settings' tab and then on 'Network'
 - Click on 'Advanced' and then 'Port Forwarding'
-- Create a new rule with 'TCP' and 'Host Port' and 'Guest Port' being set to '4242'
+- Create a new rule with 'TCP' and 'Host Port' and 'Guest Port', both being set to '4242'

 7. Setup the password policy